Barrister Nudrat B. Majeed

 HEAD OF CHAMBERS

-Barrister Nudra B. Majeed-Landau has been in international legal practice since 1997.
+Barrister Nudrat B. Majeed has been in international legal practice since 1997.
 After obtaining her Civil, District and Sessions Court practice licence in Pakistan, she moved to London, United Kingdom where she spent approx. ten years working with Mr. Van Vechten (Johnny) Veeder QC and Mr. Toby T. Landau KC of Essex Court Chambers in the field of international arbitration and litigation.

 She combined her practical experience of arbitration and litigation with with teaching International Trade Law to Chinese judges and LL.M. students at SOAS, University of London and conducting arbitration training workshops for the United Nations.